 There are two guided tours for the palace ground starting at 10:15 and 1:15 daily except Sundays and Mondays.
 Each visit is conducted in English and Japanese and takes 75 minutes to finish.

 As there are only 300 slots available, you should register online at the Imperial Household Agency or the Kikyo-mon Gate on the same tour day.

 After arriving at Tokyo station, you can walk to the Imperial Palace within 10 minutes.

 Visit Tokyo Tower

-Do you know that Tokyo Tower is higher than Eiffel Tower?
+Do you know that Tokyo Tower is higher than the Eiffel Tower?

-Below the tower is the Foot town building featuring One Piece Tower with different cafe, restaurants souvenir shops.
-Nearby Tokyo Tower is Shiba Park, a lovely park where you can get nice pictures with Tokyo Tower in the background.
+Below the tower is the Foot town-building featuring One Piece Tower with different cafes, restaurants, and souvenir shops below the building.
+Nearby Tokyo Tower in Shiba Park, a lovely park where you can get nice pictures with Tokyo Tower in the background.

 You should get your ticket online to skip the line and go directly to the elevator.

 Meiji Shrine is surrounded by a beautiful park named Yoyogi and its gardens.